 It is important to remember that although we may share many similarities with our peers, we are all individuals and our differences must be valued and respected.
 It can be these differences that spark bullying or segregation in college, so it is vital that we understand and learn to respect others in their opinions, cultures, ethnicities, sexualities and values and to not divide and isolate.

-We believe that bullying is a behavioural choice, and you always have the option to not take part.
 If you find yourself in a scenario where bullying is occurring, a helpful way of gaining perspective on the situation is to imagine yourself as the person affected and decide if this is something you would be happy with happening to you.
 If the interaction is negative, excluding and demeaning, then you can choose to remove yourself from the situation and to not take part.
 This will encourage others to follow the same positive choices and reduce the amount of bullying taking place.

 It is so important that young people feel safe, secure and valued in their college.
 Creating a safe environment and dealing with bullying is our shared responsibility and we should opt out of this negative behaviour when we see it happening.

 As we have seen above, bullying can take many forms, and from time to time, you may be asked to do college work from home which presents with it the potential for 'cyber bullying'.
 Cyber Bullying is bullying over the internet, and can happen pretty much anywhere you can access the web - from phone to laptop, Snapchat to Facebook.
 Cyber bullying includes sending, posting, or sharing negative, harmful, false, or mean content about someone else, and you may have seen this happen before.

 Being bullied online can affect someone enormously and can impact their self-esteem, confidence and social skills.
 We have supported people affected by this type of bullying, and in many cases they have had to leave school, work and social networks to escape bullying.
 Try to consider the impact your words may have and think twice before posting.